Weekly Attendance: 150

 The Associate Pastor will:

-- Develop key overall ministries and coaching the leaders within these ministries (i.e. Connections Ministry, Small Group Ministry, Outreach Ministry, Family Ministry, Men’s and Women’s Ministry… exact ministry areas TBD)
+Develop key overall ministries and coaching the leaders within these ministries (i.e. Small Group Ministry, Outreach Ministry, Men’s and Women’s Ministry, and possibly family ministries)

 What you bring: